-- 2. The City shall complete the AIS for Phase 4 (Middle Street to Ala Moana Center) prior to beginning Final Design for that area. - 3.
-The City shall inform OIBC of the status of the AIS.
-The City will continue to meet regularly with the OIBC, either as a taskforce, or with the council of the whole, for the duration of the construction period of the Project. - 4.
-The City, in coordination with the OIBC, lineal and cultural descendents, NHOs, and other interested parties that are identified in discussion with OIBC shall complete a draft protocol for consultation regarding treatment of any iwi kupuna identified during the AIS.
+2. The City shall complete the AIS for Phase 4 (Middle Street to Ala Moana Center) prior to beginning final design for that area.

+3. The City shall inform OIBC of the status of the AIS.
+The City will continue to meet regularly with the OIBC, either as a taskforce, or with the council of the whole, for the duration of the construction period of the Project.

+4. The City, in coordination with the OIBC, lineal and cultural descendents, NHOs, and other interested parties that are identified in discussion with OIBC shall complete a draft protocol for consultation regarding treatment of any iwi kupuna identified during the AIS.
 It shall be provided to the OIBC for review within six (6) months of the execution of this PA.
-The protocol shall address, at minimum, a process for communication about any identified iwi kupuna, definitions that will be applied to the Project, identification and inclusion of lineal and cultural descendents and NHOs and workflow of actions prior to and upon identification of iwi kupuna during AIS.
+The protocol shall address, at minimum, a process for communication about any identified iwi kupuna, definitions that will be applied to the Project, identification and inclusion of lineal and cultural descendents and NHOs, and workflow of actions prior to and upon identification of iwi kupuna during AIS.
 The workflow shall provide for options to avoid moving iwi kupuna (preservation in place) versus relocation options.
 Avoidance shall include relocation of columns, change of column design to or from a center alignment to straddle bent or other alternatively-supported design, modification of span length, and alternate utility locations.
-The City will take into account any comments provided within 60 days from the OIBC, lineal and cultural descendents.
-NHOs and other interested parties to finalize the draft protocol.
-The City will proceed in accordance with the protocol once it is approved by FTA. - 5.
-Dispute Resolution Specific to Stipulation XIII.C: Should the parties identified in this stipulation be unable to resolve elements identified in this stipulation, the parties would first consult with the Signatories to this PA for guidance.
-Should the parties still be unable to resolve the dispute, the provisions of Stipulation XIII.C would take effect. - C. Fieldwork-The City shall conduct archaeological fieldwork as presented in the AIS Plan.
-For construction Phases 1, 2 and 3, the archaeological fieldwork shall be completed in advance of the completion of Final Design for each phase so that the presence of any sensitive archaeological sites/burials discovered during fieldwork may be considered during Final Design and measures incorporated to avoid and/or minimize adverse effects to historic properties.
+The City will take into account any comments provided within sixty (60) days from the OIBC, lineal and cultural descendents, NHOs and other interested parties to finalize the draft protocol.
+The City will proceed in accordance with the protocol once it is approved by FTA.
+Nothing in this protocol will supersede HRS § 6E 43.5, or HAR Chapter 13-300.

+5. Dispute Resolution Specific to Stipulation XIV.C: Should the parties identified in this stipulation be unable to resolve elements identified in this stipulation, the parties would first consult with the signatories to this PA for guidance.
+Should the parties still be unable to resolve the dispute, the provisions of Stipulation XIV.C would take effect.

+C. Fieldwork-The City shall conduct archaeological fieldwork as presented in the AIS Plan.
+For construction Phases 1, 2 and 3, the archaeological fieldwork shall be completed in advance of the completion of final design for each phase so that the presence of any sensitive archaeological sites/burials discovered during fieldwork may be considered during final design and measures incorporated to avoid and/or minimize adverse effects on historic properties.
 The City shall inform OIBC of status of the archaeological investigation.
 Fieldwork required by the AIS Plan shall include, but not be limited to, the following: